Reactor™ - The manual

 DimensionName

-DimensionName:[int]:[optional int]Returns the name of the specified dimension (0 index) if 2 integers are specified returns the name of the specified ElementYesNoNo
+DimensionName:[int]:[optional int]Returns the name of the specified dimension (0 index).
+If two integers are specified, returns the name of the specified element.YesNoNo

 ID

-ID:[integer / Constant or Variable Reference]Return an option by its value ID (different than index on some cores) also supports :Name and :ExistsYesYesNo
+ID:[integer / Constant or Variable Reference]Returns an option by its value ID (different than index on some cores).
+Also supports :Name and :Exists.YesYesNo

 1